ValenC06-shiba/JuiceShop-Writeups/README.md

 # JuiceShop-Writeups
-Repository where I explain on OWASP's JuiceShop challenges as best as I can :3
+Having little to no experience in web development, I challenged myself to learn the field by doing the challenges in JuiceShop, this repository will be where I try to explain on OWASP's JuiceShop challenges as best as I can :D

 "OWASP Juice Shop is probably the most modern and sophisticated insecure web application!
 It can be used in security trainings, awareness demos, CTFs and as a guinea pig for security tools!
 Juice Shop encompasses vulnerabilities from the entire OWASP Top Ten along with many other security flaws found in real-world applications!"